cloud66/help-old/api.md

 ## Account [/accounts/{id}]
-Get detail information about an Account
+Get information of an Account

 - Scope: _users_